TwitterFacebook

 Residential area

-Clearly built for the future, the large spacecraft processing building in Vostochny was designed to prepare and check payloads before their integration with the launch vehicle.
+Clearly built for the future, the large spacecraft processing building at Vostochny spaceport was designed to prepare and check payloads before their integration with launch vehicles.
 The the facility was directly connected to a fueling station, where satellites could be loaded with hazardous propellants.

 internal